 - See your doctor for medical advice before you leave home.
 Travel vaccinations will probably be required and malaria tablets will be needed when you visit certain parts of Vietnam.

-- Don’t flush your toilet paper when you are travelling in Vietnam.
+- Don’t flush your toilet paper.
 Use the bin provided.
 The sewerage systems can’t handle it.

 - For peace of mind, a Travel Insurance policy is essential, especially if you’re travelling solo in Vietnam.
-You’ll know that you’re covered, whatever happens, while you’re travelling in Vietnam.
-I used World Nomad travel insurance for my solo trip to Vietnam and for other overseas travel.
+You’ll know that you’re covered, whatever happens.

-Here are some tips for solo travel in Vietnam:
+Here are some tips for travel safety in Vietnam:

 - Plan ahead and know where you’re going when you are travelling in Vietnam as this will help you to survive the taxi driver ambush at major airports, train & bus stations.

-- Riding on the back of a motorbike taxi or Xe Om is a fun way to get around when you’re alone while you’re travelling solo in Vietnam.
+- Riding on the back of a motorbike taxi or Xe Om is a fun way to get around as a solo traveller in Vietnam.
 It’s cheaper than taking a regular taxi but you can expect to breathe in more dust & exhaust.
 Ask your driver for a helmet & wear a facemask.

 - Know where you are and where you’re going when you’re travelling solo in Vietnam.
 Take a Vietnam Travel Guide Book with you as it’s packed with information and will help you to plan a great trip.
 I always travel with a trusted Lonely Planet Guide.

-- If you feel like some company or you’re concerned about safety, then why not book a tour for the day or longer?
+- If you feel like some company or you’re concerned about safety, then why not book a tour?

 Vietnam is a long, narrow country and there are different climates in the tropical south, the centre and in the north.
 This means that anytime is a good time to visit but here’s some more information to help you decide the best time of year for solo travel in Vietnam.

 Ho Chi Minh City and the Mekong Delta are hot all year with temperatures around 25 – 28 degrees.
 The best time to visit is in the dry months of October / November.
 The monsoon from April to September can bring very hot humid weather and seasonal flooding.
 June and July are especially wet and the seas can be quite rough around Phu Quoc Island.